 Whenever a serious injury occurs because of another person’s reckless or negligent actions, it can leave injury victims with a wide range of questions about their legal rights and options.
-For this reason, the Lexington legal team at Wilson & McQueen, PLLC has compiled the following list of frequently asked questions from injury victims, along with their relevant answers.
-We hope this information can answer some of the questions you have right now, and can help you feel more informed about your current situation.
-If your question isn’t here, or if you would like to discuss your case directly with a qualified attorney, please contact us today at 859-788-7600.
+For this reason, the Lexington legal team at Wilson & McQueen PLLC has compiled the following list of frequently asked questions from injury victims, along with their relevant answers.
+We hope this information can answer some of the questions you have right now and can help you feel more informed about your current situation.
+If your question isn’t here, or if you would like to discuss your case directly with a qualified attorney, please contact us today.

 If you are in need of legal representation, there are many factors to consider before hiring an attorney to represent you.
 The following questions might help you find the lawyer best suited for your case: